mmenor/assembly_workshop2019/index.md

 bowtie2-build reference/hg19chr21.fa reference/hg19chr21.fa
 ```

-The `cp` is a standard Linux command to copy a file.
+`cp` is a standard Linux command to copy a file.
 In this case we're copying `/home/bqhs/workshop/hg19chr21.fa` to your new `reference` folder.

 While the arguments for `bowtie2-build` look identical, they have different purposes.
 The first argument specifies a FASTA file of the sequence(s) we want to index.
 In this case contains only chromosome 21 of the human genome.
 The second argument specifies the name of the index, which I chose to name the same as the input.